How do I bulk upload packs?

 Our web console provides a tool to upload your packs in bulk.
 Before you use this tool, it is best to upload a single pack so that you understand what is being done behind the scenes.
 Here are the instructions for how to add a single pack.

-• Click on ‘Catalogue’ from the left-hand side menu
+• Click on ‘Import & export data’ from the left-hand side menu.

-• This will open up the 4-Step bulk upload tool
+• This will open up the 4-step pack import & export tool.

-Each row in your spreadsheet represents one of your packs.
+Open the spreadsheet file.
+Each row in the spreadsheet represents one of your packs.
 Each column contains some important information about your pack.
-Let’s go through them one by one.
+Let’s go through all the columns.

 Onsight ID